 South Australia is a wonderful place to live.
 We have good Schools, Universities and Technical Colleges.
 We have imaginative people with skills, passions and enthusiasm.
 But sadly the traditional businesses and manufacturing industries that once provided skills and the inspiration to get further education in engineering, trades or start a new manufacturing business are evaporating in front of our eyes.

 We have a beautiful environment, great food, wine, markets, festivals and arts; a wonderful place to raise a family.
 But without people believing they can make things, how can we inspire people to do things differently, innovate and start new ventures?
-These things too will disappear, being sold off as community equity stagnates and young people move away.
+These things too will disappear, being sold off as community equity stagnates and people move away.

 If we truly want an innovative and a creative community that inspires people to create new ventures, pursue further education in engineering, arts or trades in Adelaide we need local people making new and interesting things.
 To do this we must harness the people in our community with the passion and enthusiasm to do it, not just by recognising them and the things they make, we also need to give them the power to do more and collaborate with other makers.
 Although technology and the internet have been a wonderful facilitator of innovation and creativity, we need much more.